 C10.02.
-A special Congregation Meeting may be called by the pastor, the Congregation Council, or the president of this congregation, and shall be called by the president of the congregation upon the written request of ten percent of the voting members.
+A special Congregation Meeting may be called by the pastor, the Congregation Council, or the president of this congregation, and shall be called by the president of this congregation upon the written request of ten percent of the voting members.
+The president of the Congregation Council shall call a special meeting upon request of the synod bishop.
 The call for each special meeting shall specify the purpose for which it is to be held and no other business shall be transacted.

 C10.03.
-Notice of all meetings of this congregation shall be given at the services of worship on the preceding two consecutive Sundays and by mail to all members at least 10 days in advance of the date of the meeting.
-Electronic notice of meetings may be provided rather than notice by regular mail provided that all members are informed in a timely manner.
+Notice of all meetings of this congregation shall be given at the services of worship on the preceding two consecutive Sundays and by mail or electronic means, as permitted by state law, to all members at least 10 days in advance of the date of the meeting.

 C10.04.
 Ten percent of the voting members shall constitute a quorum.